-- The District's total operating revenues exceeded total operating expenses by \$106,087.
-Overall, the District's cash and cash equivalents increased by \$84,432 in 2023. - The District membership stayed consistent in 2023 at around 750. - The District's interest earnings increased to \$6,481 in 2023. - A water rate increase for .15 per 1,000 gallons was approved in 2023 to keep up with increasing costs. - The District paid off their existing debt with the Oklahoma Water Resources Board.
+- The District's total operating expenses exceeded total operating revenues by \$39,031.
+Overall, the District's cash and cash equivalents increased by \$74,227 in 2024. - The District membership stayed consistent in 2024 at around 750. - The District's interest earnings increased to \$16,795 in 2024. - A water rate increase for .15 per 1,000 gallons was approved in 2023 to keep up with increasing costs. - The District paid off their existing debt with the Oklahoma Water Resources Board, and is working on obtaining another loan for a mainline project in the future.